Garrett Gilbert: New England Patriots (third stint)

 On October 4, Gilbert signed to the Patriots practice squad.
 On October 15, Gilbert was elevated to the active roster to be the backup quarterback to rookie Bailey Zappe as both Mac Jones and Brian Hoyer were both injured.
 The elevation was via a standard elevation which caused him to revert back to the practice squad after the game.
 His practice squad contract with the team expired after the season on January 8, 2023.

-Career statistics
+Professional career statistics

 Personal life

 Gilbert is the son of former NFL quarterback Gale Gilbert.
 He was born in Buffalo, New York, where his father played for the Bills in the early 1990s as a member of the teams who lost four consecutive Super Bowls.
 He moved to San Diego, California, at age three, when Gale signed with the Chargers, who also played in and lost the Super Bowl.
 The family later moved to Austin, Texas in 1996.
 Garrett has one brother, Griffin, who played football at Texas Christian University.